-Kourtney Kardashian Seen With Kids After Scott Disick Parties With h Models
+Kourtney Kardashian Seen With Kids After Scott Disick Parties With Models

 Kourtney Kardashian and Scott Disick are definitely not back on.

-Although several reports claimed the on-again, off-again couple was back on nearly 2 years after their split, new photos of Disick in Miami with a couple of models have made it crystal clear that they are not involved in a romance.
+Although several reports claimed the on-again, off-again couple was back on nearly two years after their split, new photos of Disick in Miami with a couple of models have made it crystal clear that they are not involved in a romance.

 On February 1, the Daily Mail shared photos of Disick enjoying the company of not one, but two mystery women in Miami.
 As the reality star spent time on the beach and by a pool, he made his relationship status clear as Kourtney Kardashian surfaced in Los Angeles with their children.